 Privacy

-Values stay in your browser; conversions are not uploaded to EverydayTools servers.
+Wage and energy values are calculated in your browser and are not uploaded to EverydayTools servers.

 Accuracy